A lot of feedback from our unwanted thoughts post was from young people scared half to death from watching scary movies.

 Q Why am I sooooo scared just from watching a movie?

 A Your mind reacts instinctively to perceived danger and changes your physical and mental state in order to deal with the danger — the “fight or flight” state.
-We evolved in nature where danger was real, like lions, and your brain still works that way… Continue reading →
+We evolved in nature where danger was real, like lions, and your brain still works that way.
+More about this →

 Q Why am I hearing noises in my house after watching scary movies?